aimms/documentation/webui/gantt-chart-widget.rst

 .. image:: images/Ganttchart_highresource.png
     :align: center

-In this case when you assign a value to the Minimum Resource Height the chart adjusts the resource height to the set value.
-When the number of resources exceed the height of the Gantt chart a vertical scroll appears and the user can scroll to see the resources below.
+In this case, when you assign a value to the Minimum Resource Height the chart adjusts the resource height to the set value.
+When the number of resources exceeds the height of the Gantt chart a vertical scroll appears and the user can scroll to see the resources below.

 .. image:: images/Ganttchart_minheightpng.png
     :align: center

-If you define a value that is lesser than the default value of a resource there wont be any change in the resource height.
+If you define a value that is lesser than the default value of a resource there won't be any change in the resource height.
 Only when the Minimum Resource Height is greater than the default height the resource height changes.

 Maximum Resource Height
 ^^^^^^^^^^^^^^^^^^^^^^^
-When the number of resources are few, the Gantt chart spreads the resources to fit the height of the chart.
+When the number of resources is few, the Gantt chart spreads the resources to fit the height of the chart.
 This makes the resource heights quite large.

 .. image:: images/Ganttchart_lowresource.png
     :align: center